-Prevents cancer, genital warts, and abnormal or precancerous diseases of the cervix, vagina, or vulva caused by 4 specific types of human papillomavirus (HPV), in girls and women 9 to 26 years of age.
-Also prevents genital warts in boys and men 9 to 26 years of age.
+Prevents cancer, genital warts, and abnormal or precancerous diseases of the anus, cervix, vagina, or vulva caused by 4 specific types of human papillomavirus (HPV), in girls and women 9 to 26 years of age.
+Also prevents abnormal or precancerous diseases of the anus, anal cancer, and genital warts in boys and men 9 to 26 years of age.

 There may be other brand names for this medicine.